stefanspringer1/swift-package-manager/Documentation/README.md

 ## About Packages

-A package consists of Swift source files, including the `Package.swift` manifest file.
+A package consists of Swift source files, including the `Composition.swift` manifest file.
 The manifest file, or package manifest, defines the package's name and its contents using the PackageDescription module.
 A package has one or more targets.
 Each target specifies a product and may declare one or more dependencies.

 ***